 - Add remaining ½ tablespoon oil, paprika, garlic powder, onion powder, and water or vegetable broth to blender.
 Blend until smooth (scrape down the sides of the blender with a spatula to ensure all the spices are combined in the mixture).

-- Serve with whole grain crackers or spread mixture onto a flatbread (like our Basic Flatbread).
+- Serve with whole grain crackers or spread mixture onto a flatbread (like our Yeast-Free Skillet Flatbread).
 Add tomatoes (optional) or other toppings.
-Fold flatbread in half to cover the spread and enjoy on-the-go!
+Fold flatbread in half to cover the dip and enjoy on-the-go!

 - Use your leftover collards or any other dark leafy greens if you want a spread with more flavor and tender texture.
 If you don’t have cooked greens on hand, frozen options are great to keep on hand.